margaretmf/margaretmf.github.io/creativewriting.md

 * A Study on Interracial Homes
 * A Study on Democracy and Church
 * A Study on Shays' Rebellion in Relationship to the Trump Election
-* A Study on Revolution
+* A Study on Revolution vs. Reformation
 * A Study on Cultures that Influence and Shape Engineering
 * A Study on the Dark Web
 * A Study on What People Listen to While Driving